gbbr/gopherblog/README.md

 * A running version of [MySQL](http://dev.mysql.com/doc/refman/5.1/en/installing.html)
 * The [Go](https://golang.org/doc/install) language installed, with correct environment variables (GOPATH, GOROOT, etc)

+After all of the above are installed, do `go get github.com/gbbr/gopherblog/...` to install the blog and its dependencies.

 ### Setting up the database

 To set up the database you need to run the following command: